kludgecruft/octopus/README.md

 # octopus
 Remake of the classic LCD game

-Test program to test the functionality of the jeproks 2D game engine.
+Test program to test the functionality of my simple 2D game engine.

 C++, win32, Direct2D, DirectWrite, XAudio